 It’s a bit more of a project, but for friends with outdoor space, grief counselor Jill S. Cohen likes the idea of gifting a kit that lets recipients plant a tree in honor of their loved one.
 She says that being able to look at the tree as the years go by “keeps a piece of that memory alive.”
 Maidenberg agrees “there’s nothing like nurturing somebody in terms of growth.”
 Planting a tree, she says, is a powerful metaphor for preserving memories while moving forward.

 Sometimes the best gift you can give is help with daily tasks that a grieving person isn’t able to handle at the moment.
 “Mourners have what we call the ‘lethargy of grief’ for months and months after loss,” says Wolfelt.
 “They don’t have the energy to clean the house or cook a meal.”
 It might not be something a friend comes out and asks for, but experts agree it’s something they’ll appreciate.
 “No one likes to ask for help and most times when they’re grieving they’re in a pretty big fog,” says Cohen.
 Offer to clean up their place while they’re out for a few hours to allow for social distancing, or treat them to a professional cleaning service for the day.
-(If you think your recipient might still be wary of letting strangers into their house, you can read more about Handy’s COVID safety measures here.
+(If you think your recipient might still be wary of letting strangers into their house, you can read more about Handy’s COVID safety measures here.)

-For something they can use right now, give them a night (or week) of dinner delivered with a Seamless gift card is another helpful gift that someone who is grieving can use right away.
+A night’s (or week’s) worth of dinners paid for by a Seamless gift card is another helpful gift that someone who is grieving can use right away.
 Brennan says these “gifts of time” are ideal for “giving the person time to do the things that they need to do to support their grief.”
 Along with taking the time to mourn, there are often responsibilities that come with the death of a family member, like settling their estate or cleaning out their home.